thomasswilliams/thomasswilliams.github.io/_posts/2022-06-07-leaflet-antarctica-demo-4.markdown

 The completed Leaflet map is at <https://thomasswilliams.github.io/leaflet-antarctic-demo/>, and the repository with the code (most of which is in a single `index.html` file) is at <https://github.com/thomasswilliams/leaflet-antarctic-demo>.

 I won't be adding anything to the map in this post.
-Instead, I'll cover a few things I'd think about to make the map web site "production ready".
+Instead, I'll cover a few things to think about to make the map web site "production ready".
 These factors don't _just_ apply to Leaflet.
-As you read through the list, you'll probably recognise features that some of your favorite web sites have implemented; "quality of life"-type improvements.
+As you read through the list, you'll probably recognise features that some of your favorite map sites or web sites in general have implemented; "quality of life"-type improvements.
 Others will make a difference to the team that needs to support a production map:

 - 1-pixel gap between tiles: could be addressed with code like <https://github.com/Leaflet/Leaflet.TileLayer.NoGap>
 - browser dark mode: for instance, <https://gist.github.com/BrendonKoz/b1df234fe3ee388b402cd8e98f7eedbd>